ajsinha/dishtayantra/docs/PROJECT_COMPLETE.md

 ## ✨ Summary

-This is a **complete, production-ready implementation** of the DAG Compute Server with all requested features:
+This is a **complete, production-ready implementation** of the DishtaYantra Compute Server with all requested features:

 - ✅ Multi-threaded, thread-safe execution
 - ✅ 10 publisher types + 9 subscriber types